AdaCore/gnatstudio/docs/users_guide/extending.rst

 .. index:: MDI.save_all

-Before launching the external tool, you may want to force GPS to save all open files.
-Do this using the same command GPS uses before starting a compilation, :command:`MDI.save_all`, which takes one optional boolean argument specifying whether GPS displays an interactive dialog for the user.
+Before launching the external tool, you may want to force GNAT Studio to save all open files.
+Do this using the same command GNAT Studio uses before starting a compilation, :command:`MDI.save_all`, which takes one optional boolean argument specifying whether GNAT Studio displays an interactive dialog for the user.

 This command fails when the user presses cancel, so you can put it in its